- Bereavement Pay Policy

 The College also offers staff the ability to reduce their hours during the summer months per the

 Rates of Pay-- Hourly pay rates for non-exempt personnel are determined by: 1) the job grade for the position and the corresponding pay range, 2) job performance, and 3) length of time in the position.
 For newly hired non-exempt employees, prior relevant work experience may be considered when setting an appropriate starting rate within the pay range for the job grade.
 An employee's base annual salary is determined by multiplying his/her hourly rate by the number of hours he/she is regularly scheduled to work each fiscal year.
-Please see the Job Grade Policy for Non-exempt Positions, available on the College Policies web pages, for more information about job grades.
+Please see the Job Grade Policy for Non-exempt Positions, for more information about job grades.